Filip-Nowak/TuneGuessr/backend/TuneGuessr-server/endpoints.md

 <br>

 - **bolded** endpoints with 🔒 are available to authenticated users
-- challenge `GET` endpoints accepts `show` params, that will specify response format.
+- challenge `GET` endpoints accepts params, that will specify response format.
 If no params are provided, response will contain all fields

 <br>